Jump to topic

 - Suitable for thinner corneas.
 Patients with thin corneas may not be eligible for LASIK but may receive PRK instead.
 Because of the flap creation, LASIK requires thicker corneal tissue.

 - Suitable for higher prescriptions.
 The higher your prescription, the more corneal tissue the laser needs to remove.
 If your corneas are thinner and you have a significant amount of prescription, your surgeon may recommend PRK instead of LASIK.

 - Safer option for athletes or military personnel.
 If you engage in high-impact activities like basketball, martial arts, or football, you might want to consider PRK.
 Eye trauma can dislodge a LASIK flap, which is a serious complication.
 With PRK, you do not have to worry about this risk.

 - Fewer dry eye symptoms.
 During LASIK, the creation of the flap can increase your risk of dry eye.
 Since PRK does not involve a corneal flap, patients usually have less dry eye issues.

 - Faster recovery time.
 If you cannot take time off work or school, LASIK is an excellent option.
 Many patients return to work the next day, while PRK patients may need to take a week off to recover.

 - Less risk of infection and inflammation.
 Since PRK leaves your cornea more exposed, you have a higher risk of infection and inflammation after surgery.
-However, most patients who follow instructions carefully do not experience complications with either PRK or LASIK.
+However, most patients who follow instructions carefully do not experience eye health complications with either PRK or LASIK.

 - Fewer eye drops required.
 After PRK, you may need to take steroid eye drops for a longer period versus LASIK.
 This is because a common side effect of PRK is haze in the cornea, and the steroid drops help to minimize this problem.

-Studies show that after the recovery period, both LASIK and PRK yield comparable visual results.
+Follow up studies show that after the recovery period, both LASIK and PRK yield comparable visual results.